 The Work Smart program has already trained more than 30,000 women, and nearly all participants report increased knowledge, skills, and confidence in negotiating.
 A study of the AAUW Work Smart in Boston program’s first year found nearly half of workshop participants successfully negotiated a competitive starting salary or pay raise following their training.
 Women come away from the workshops knowing how to determine their market worth based on their skills, experience, performance, qualifications, and responsibilities on the job and having the tools and business strategies they need to successfully negotiate for fair pay for the rest of their careers.

 How Is AAUW closing the gender pay gap?

 AAUW Start Smart and AAUW Work Smart are programs of the American Association of University Women (AAUW) that take an important step toward closing the pay gap.
 Informed by reliable research, both workshops are designed to empower women with the skills and confidence they need to successfully negotiate their salary and benefits.

 The workshop curricula employ the latest in research and negotiation strategies to help women navigate the complexities of job offers and promotion opportunities.
 Women come away from the workshops knowing how to determine their market worth based on their skills, experience, performance, qualifications, and responsibilities on the job and having the tools and business strategies they need to successfully negotiate for fair pay for the rest of their careers.

 More about AAUW

-AAUW is the nation’s leading voice promoting equity and education for women and girls.
-Since 1881, AAUW members have examined and taken positions on the fundamental issues of the day — educational, social, economic, and political.
-AAUW continues to advance equity for women and girls through advocacy, education, philanthropy, and research.
+The American Association of University Women (AAUW) is the nation’s leading voice promoting equity and education for women and girls.
+Since our founding in 1881, AAUW members have examined and taken positions on the fundamental issues of the day — educational, social, economic, and political.